 - Posole: The hominy-based stew that is traditionally pork-driven but stunning when made plant-based with mushrooms and chile.

-Top New Mexico Vegan Mexican Spots
+What Are the Top New Mexico Vegan Mexican Spots?

 - Vinaigrette (Albuquerque & Santa Fe): Their salads and bowls with New Mexican chiles are exceptional.